How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 Also, waste not, want not - save your pumpkin seeds and dehydrate (and roast them) - learn how on my how to dehydrate nuts and seeds here.

-Getting the most out of your Halloween pumpkin never tasted so good!
+Getting the most out of Halloween pumpkins never tasted so good!

 Carved Pumpkins with candles lit

-Learning how to dehydrate pumpkin can seem like a big task, but think of the rewards!
-You’ll not only create a scary lantern or two, but you'll also have delicious snacks for your dog - and have fun doing it!
-(Reminder, we're not dehydrating the old pumpkin carcasses!
-Just fresh pumpkin!)
+You’ll not only create a scary lantern or two, but you'll also have delicious snacks for you and your dog - and have fun doing it!
+(Reminder, we're not dehydrating the old pumpkin carcasses - just fresh pumpkin!)

-Go grab your pumpkin-cutting tools (or "treat" yourself to some new ones below - no "tricks" allowed), and then I'll show you how to dehydrate pumpkin!
+Go grab your pumpkin-cutting tools (or "treat" yourself to some new ones below - no "tricks" allowed), and then I'll show you how to dehydrate pumpkin for dog treats!

 #1: Pumpkin Carving Kit